-LIFC, Plan First, Medicaid for Former Foster Care Youth (FFC), and MedEx are for US citizens or lawfully residing non-citizens as well.
+LIFC, Plan First, Medicaid for Former Foster Care Youth (FFC), and MedEx are for US citizens or certain qualified immigrants.
 Lawful permanent residents (LPRs) may be eligible for coverage after the first five years of residence in the US.
 Most LPRs and conditional entrants who entered the US before August 22, 1996 are eligible.